jmcameron/attachments/attachments_component/admin/help/en-GB/plugin_manual/source/index.rst

 In order to add attachments to a content item, the content item must invoke the Joomla! content plugin 'onPrepareContent' when that item is rendered.
-To determine if this is the case, we need to do a little diagnostic work.
+To determine if that is the case, we need to do a little diagnostic work.
 Install the Attachments extension and temporarily edit the main attachments plugin file: